bassem-elsodany/som-guided-vector-search/README.md

 This experiment successfully demonstrates the potential of unsupervised ML in RAG systems and highlights important factors for success.
 This journey showcases:

-1. **The importance of embedding model quality** - the choice of model dramatically impacts clustering success
+1. **The importance of embedding model quality**: the choice of model dramatically impacts clustering success
-2. **The value of iterative experimentation** - persistence and systematic testing lead to breakthroughs
+2. **The value of iterative experimentation**: persistence and systematic testing lead to breakthroughs
-3. **The potential of unsupervised ML in RAG** - when properly implemented, clustering can significantly improve search quality
+3. **The potential of unsupervised ML in RAG**: when properly implemented, clustering can significantly improve search quality
-4. **The need for comprehensive evaluation** - multiple metrics and human judgment are essential for assessing success
+4. **The need for comprehensive evaluation**: multiple metrics and human judgment are essential for assessing success

 ### Join the Conversation